mihai2000q/ConsiliumTempus-be/docs/domain/aggregates/Aggregate.Project.md

 ### Domain Events

-- **Project Created** when the project gets created, it will also create sprints, stages and tasks as examples for user
+- **Project Created** when the project gets created, it will also create sprints, stages and tasks as examples for user.

 ### Filters

 - **Name** to filter by name
 - **IsFavorite** to filter by favorites
 - **IsPrivate** to filter by accessibility
+- **Lifecycle** to filter by lifecycle

 ### Orders